 - Participation in innovative, community-engaged seminars with access to a vast network of leaders and professionals in globally-connected area institutions.

-- Avail themselves of an academic honors setting with small class sizes, internationally reputed faculty, and critically engaged classmates drawn from a diverse range of majors and cultural backgrounds.
+- Membership in small-size cohorts with critically engaged classmates drawn from a diverse range of majors and cultural backgrounds.

-- Pursue a minor that transcends the typical classroom setting to include co-curricular, social, and service activities with a civic-minded cohort of emerging leaders.
+- Opportunity to complete a Minor that transcends the typical classroom setting to include co-curricular, social, and community engagement activities with a peer group of emergent leaders.